7 Ways to Keep Up a Language: My Top Tips

 Listen to the News

-Okay, so foreign news can often seem super super fast, especially if you’re not the most confident language learner.
-I really recommend sites such as French Slow News, where the headlines are slowed down to a speed which is challenging but realistic.
+Foreign news can often seem super fast, especially if you’re not the most confident language learner.
+I really recommend sites such as French Slow News, where the headlines are slowed down to a more realistic speed.

-When I studied at A-Level I used to try and listen to the French news before any speaking or listening exams- and I still maintain that even if you don’t completely understand what’s going on, it’s still a good way to get your brain familiar with a certain language.
+When I studied at A-Level I used to try and listen to French news before any speaking or listening exams.
+I still maintain that, even if you don’t completely understand what’s going on, it’s still a good way to get your brain familiar with a different language.

 Think in a Foreign Language

-I try to do this when I remember, and it’s a fun way to keep your language skills going.
-I try to occasionally talk to myself and think about what I’m going to do in a different language, just to check I still have the right phrases.
+I try to do this when I remember, and it’s a fun way to keep up your language skills.
+You could try talking to yourself in a different language, just to check if you still have the right phrases and vocabulary.

-If you ever want or need to speak your language again on a regular basis, it’s great to want to know you still have the right accent and phrasing to easily slip back into it!
+If you ever need to use your language skills again, it’s great to know you still have the right pronunciation and phrasing to easily slip back into it!

 Let me know all your thoughts in the comments below 🙂